sooin123456/testai/README.md

-# WeMake
+# LukasAI

-Welcome to WeMake, the home of makers.
+Welcome to LukasAI, the home of makers.
 # testai